 WHO WE ARE

 Martin & Martin attorneys wield the kind of intellectual weight and political clout that get results.
 Under the leadership of Managing and Business Partners Ernest Martin, Jr., and Areva D. Martin, two Harvard-educated attorneys, Martin & Martin has been named one of Los Angeles’ top law firms.
-Ms. Martin also frequently appears as a legal expert on Anderson Cooper 360 and The Dr. Phil Show.
+Ms. Martin also frequently appears as a legal expert on CNN, HLN, CBS, The Dr. Phil Show, and other national news shows.

 Today, the team of attorneys at Martin & Martin continue to receive high marks and accolades from clients, peers, and the L.A. legal community.
 We provide the kind of quality representation clients expect from experienced attorneys, as well as a high level of personal attention and commitment they deserve.
 Read More >